 Kevin Dunn, BA

 Students who work with Kevin understand that "If you can't stop thinking about it, don't stop working for it."
-Kevin, who was twice named volunteer of the year for Polk County, Florida, which is one of the largest counties in the United States, has spent retirement devoted to encouraging future generations to find their voice and to build up a vigorous work ethic.
+Kevin, who was twice named volunteer of the year for Polk County, Florida, one of the largest counties in the United States, has spent retirement devoted to encouraging future generations to find their voice and to build up a vigorous work ethic.

 Kevin received a Bachelor of Arts in Political Science from the University of Massachusetts at Amherst.
 He was the Director of Education for a very large utility company in Massachusetts.
 He has stepped away from that endeavor to focus his energies in the college application field.